Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation: Introduction

-In human biology, the estimation of $U$ has appeared as part of decision processes for the optimal allocation of resources between quantity and quality in genetic experiments: spending resources to sequence a greater number of genomes (quantity), which reveals more about variation across the population, or spending resources to sequence genomes with increased accuracy (quality), which reveals more about individual organisms' genomes.
-Accurate estimates of $U$ have proved to be a critical step in the experimental pipeline towards the goal of maximizing the usefulness of genetic experiments under the trade-off between quantity and quality \citep{ionita2009estimating,ionita2010optimal,zou2016quantifying}.
-While in human-biology the cost of sequencing genomes has decreased in recent years \citep{schwarze2020complete}, the expense often remains non-trivial, and it is still critical in fields in which scientists have to work with relatively limited budgets, e.g.\ non-human and non-model organisms \citep{da2016next,peterson2012double,souza2017efficiency,aguirre2019optimizing}.
-Moreover, in precision medicine, estimates of $U$ aid effective study design and evaluation of the potential and limitation of genomic datasets \citep{momozawa2020unique,zou2016quantifying}.
-Other applications involving the estimation of $U$ are in microbiome research \citep{zaheer2018impact,pereira2019impact,rajan2019phylogenetic,sanders2019optimizing}, in single-cell sequencing \citep{bacher2016design,li2018accurate,zhang2020determining} and wildlife monitoring \citep{tarugara2019cost,welbourne2020camera,johansson2020identification}.
+In biological sciences, we may think of individuals as organisms and of features as groups to which organisms belong to, with each group being defined by any difference in the genome relative to a reference genome, i.e.\ a (genetic) variant.
+In human biology, the estimation of $U$ arises in the context of optimal allocation of resources between quantity and quality in genetic experiments: spending resources to sequence a greater number of genomes (quantity), which reveals more about variation across the population, or spending resources to sequence genomes with increased accuracy (quality), which reveals more about individual organisms' genomes.
+Accurate estimates of $U$ are critical in the experimental pipeline towards the goal of maximizing the usefulness of experiments under the trade-off between quantity and quality \citep{ionita2010optimal,zou2016quantifying}.
+While in human-biology the cost of sequencing has decreased in recent years \citep{schwarze2020complete}, the expense remains non-trivial, and it is still critical in fields where scientists work with relatively budgets, e.g.\ non-human and non-model organisms \citep{souza2017efficiency}.
+Other applications arise in precision medicine \citep{momozawa2020unique}, microbiome analysis \citep{sanders2019optimizing}, single-cell sequencing \citep{zhang2020determining} and wildlife monitoring \citep{johansson2020identification}.